-This interview was originally published on the now-defunct website The Wookiee Gunner and transferred over to Radical Grid.
+This interview was originally published on August 19, 2019, at the now-defunct website The Wookiee Gunner.
+Parts of the article were updated after it was transferred over to Radical Grid in order to reflect recent developments.

 Star Wars means something different to everyone, but there’s one thing we can all agree on.
 It has the power to inspire creativity and spark the imagination.
 How else would you explain the elaborate cosplays, incredible fan art, and the wonderful stories of how Star Wars encouraged people to create their own content.